jacksoncafazzo/Bidder/README.md

 # Bidder
-##### A map with bids
+##### Looking for a service?
+Offer a bid and see who accepts nearby.

 #### By Jessica Fix, Jackson Cafazzo, Brooke Hurford, Taylor Pokoj

 ## Description

-Bidder is a way for people to meet others who will perform an odd job.
+Bidder is a website that connects people looking for someone to perform an odd job with those offering their skills nearby.
+Bidders can post a job, offer payment, and jobbers can choose to accept and arrange a meeting.

 ## Setup